|Nutrition Facts (per serving)|

 Gather the ingredients.

 Heat the oil over medium heat in a large Dutch oven or soup pot.
 Add the onion, carrots, celery, and mushrooms and sauté until softened.

 Stir in the curry powder and cook for 1 minute.
 Add the lentils, followed by the chicken broth and canned tomatoes.

 Bring the soup to a boil, then cover and simmer for 25 minutes, until the lentils are cooked.

 Stir in the turkey and simmer for another 2 to 3 minutes.

 Serve hot with some crusty bread and enjoy.

-- Instead of sauteing the vegetables in oil, begin the recipe by cooking a few slices of bacon (diced), and then saute the vegetables in a couple of teaspoons of the bacon fat.
+- Instead of sautéing the vegetables in oil, begin the recipe by cooking a few slices of bacon (diced) and then sauté the vegetables in a couple of teaspoons of the bacon fat.
 Use the crispy bacon to garnish each bowl of soup.

-- If your family doesn't love lentils, you can substitute with a can of white beans, such as Cannellini, that have been rinsed and drained.
+- If your family doesn't love lentils, you can substitute with a can of white beans, such as cannellini, that have been rinsed and drained.
 Or you can use a combination of lentils and beans if you like.